Halornek/PersonalLinuxSetup/README.md

 ```
 sudo fdisk -l
 ```
 In our case, the device is named `/dev/sdb`.
 Linux stores device data under the `/dev` directory where files and folders reference to the actual devices. `sd` stands for "Sata Device" while the last character `b` denotes drive b (This is not a drive letter).
-Partitions will appear like `/dev/sdb1`, where `sdb` idtenified the volume, and `1` identifies the partition.
+Partitions will appear like `/dev/sdb1`, where `sdb` idtenified the drive, and `1` identifies the partition.

 Now that we know the device name we can reset it with wipefs:
 ```